LiamWRyan/Liam_Portfolio/README.md

 ## [Project 1.5: Custom Mail Transfer Protocol](https://github.com/LiamWRyan/Simple-Mail-Transfer-Server-Client)

 ### Simple Mail Transfer Protocol Client & Server (Fall 2020)
   #### A python application which handles all the logic for a SMTP client and server.
+Here is a video outling the functionality of this application https://www.youtube.com/watch?v=U5VPWlOsfaw.

 <!---PROJECT 2 -->
 ## [Project 2: Property Assessment GUI.](https://github.com/LiamWRyan/PropertyAssessmentGUI)